astropy/astropy/docs/development/workflow/development_workflow.rst

 To connect your local branch to GitHub, you `git push`_ this new branch up to your GitHub repo with the ``--set-upstream`` option::

-   git push --set-upstream origin my-new-feature
+   git push --set-upstream your-github-username my-new-feature

-From now on git will know that ``my-new-feature`` is related to the ``origin/my-new-feature`` branch in your GitHub fork of Astropy.
+From now on git will know that ``my-new-feature`` is related to the ``your-github-username/my-new-feature`` branch in your GitHub fork of Astropy.

 You will still need to ``git push`` your changes to GitHub periodically.
 The setup in this section will make that easier.